Vladyslav Kulach

-Vladyslav Ihorovych Kulach (Владислав Ігорович Кулач; born 7 May 1993) is a Ukrainian professional footballer who plays as a striker for Chornomorets Odesa.
+Vladyslav Ihorovych Kulach (Владислав Ігорович Кулач; born 7 May 1993) is a Ukrainian professional footballer who plays as a striker.

+Joining Mayak Sarny in 2026, Kulach also performs as the club's manager.

 Career

+Kulach is a product of FC Olimpik Donetsk academy, with which he participated in competitions of the Ukrainian Youth Football League.
+In 2010, he signed with FC Shakhtar Donetsk.
+Until 2013, he played for various Shakhtar reserve teams, and after that, he was loaned out to other clubs.
+While still playing at the Olimpik academy, Kulach was called up to play for the Ukraine national junior teams, for which he became a regular after signing with Shakhtar.

 Kulach was a member of the Ukraine U21 national team, where he was called-up first time by Serhiy Kovalets for Valeriy Lobanovskyi Memorial Tournament in 2013.

+In 2016, he went on to play abroad for the first time, when he was loaned to Eskişehirspor, which struggled in the Turkish Super League.
+Kulach had recorded only 4 appearances for the club, and after Eskişehirspor was eventually relegated, Kulach returned to Shakhtar.
+The next season, he was loaned to Zorya Luhansk, with which Kulach made his first appearance in UEFA club competitions, 2016–17 UEFA Europa League.

+In 2020, without playing a single game for the first team, Kulach left Shakhtar and signed with Vorskla Poltava.
+In the first season with Poltava, he reached the 2020 Ukrainian Cup final, where Vorskla lost to Dynamo Kyiv on penalty.
+The very next season, Kulach became a top scorer of the 2020–21 Ukrainian Premier League with Vorskla and qualified for the UEFA club competitions.

 In January 2023 he moved to Zira.

 On 7 July 2024, Pyunik announced the signing of Kulach.
-Less than one-month later, on 4 August 2024, Pyunik announced that Kulach had left the club due to personal issues.
+Less than one month later, on 4 August 2024, Pyunik announced that Kulach had left the club due to personal issues.

 Chornomorets Odesa

 On 14 July 2025, Kulach joined Chornomorets Odesa.
-On 13 September 2025 in the 6th round match of Ukrainian First League 2025–26 between Chornomorets and Metalurh Zaporizhzhia he made his official debut as player of Chornomorets.
-On 13 October 2025 in the 11th round match of the Ukrainian First League between Prykarpattia-Blaho and Chornomorets Kulach scored his first goal as player of Chornomorets.
+On 13 September 2025 in the 6th round match of Ukrainian First League 2025–26 between Chornomorets and Metalurh Zaporizhzhia he made his official debut as a player of Chornomorets.
+On 13 October 2025 in the 11th round match of the Ukrainian First League between Prykarpattia-Blaho and Chornomorets Kulach scored his first goal as a player of Chornomorets.
+He left the team on June 30, 2026.

+On 18 July 2026, Kulach joined Mayak Sarny.